zammad/zammad-admin-documentation/manage/trigger/how-do-they-work.rst

       .. tip::

-         Sending emails allow you to include the attachments of the triggering article if required.
+         Sending emails allows you to include the attachments of the triggering article if required.
 * :doc:`Fire a webhook </manage/webhook>`
    Connect Zammad to another web service or application to give it live updates